Darrius Heyward-Bey: Indianapolis Colts

-2013

 Heyward-Bey signed a one-year deal worth up to $3 million with the Indianapolis Colts on April 1, 2013.
 Heyward-Bey finished the 2013 season with 29 receptions for 309 yards and a touchdown.

 Pittsburgh Steelers

 2014

 On April 2, 2014, Heyward-Bey signed a one-year contract with the Pittsburgh Steelers.

 He entered his first training camp with the Steelers competing with Lance Moore, Derek Moye, Martavis Bryant, and Justin Brown for the third wide receiver position.
 He was named the fifth receiver on the depth chart to begin the regular season.

-As the fifth receiver, he appeared in all 16 games but caught only 3 passes for 33 yards and played predominantly on special teams.
+As the fifth receiver, he appeared in all 16 games but caught only three passes for 33 yards and played predominantly on special teams.

-Against the Ravens in the Steelers' playoff loss to the Baltimore Ravens, Heyward-Bey made 1 reception for 6 yards, marking the first postseason catch of his career.
+Against the Ravens in the Steelers' Wild Card Round playoff loss to the Baltimore Ravens, Heyward-Bey made one reception for six yards, marking the first postseason catch of his career.

 2015

 The Steelers re-signed Heyward-Bey to a one-year contract on March 26, 2015.

 Following the release of Lance Moore on March 2 and the four-game suspension of Martavis Bryant on August 31, Heyward-Bey became the Steelers' third receiver behind Antonio Brown and Markus Wheaton to begin the 2015 season.

-In the opener against the New England Patriots, Heyward-Bey caught 4 passes for 58 yards, including a reception of 43 yards.
-The following week against the San Francisco 49ers, Heyward-Bey again caught 4 passes, this time for 77 yards and 1 touchdown, marking his highest receiving yardage total since December 6, 2012.
-In Week 3 against the St. Louis Rams, Heyward-Bey caught 3 passes for 19 yards.
-In Week 4 against the Baltimore Ravens, he caught 4 passes for 31 yards and 1 touchdown.
+In the regular season opener against the New England Patriots, Heyward-Bey caught four passes for 58 yards, including a reception of 43 yards.
+The following week against the San Francisco 49ers, Heyward-Bey again caught four passes, this time for 77 yards and one touchdown, marking his highest receiving yardage total since December 6, 2012.

-In total, Heyward-Bey finished the first quarter of the season with 15 receptions for 185 yards and 2 touchdowns, his best 4-game stretch since 2012, when he caught 15 passes for 257 yards and 2 touchdowns in Weeks 8-11.
-Martavis Bryant sustained an injury during his first week of practice back with the team following his suspension, leading to Heyward-Bey again filling in as the third receiver for Week 5 against the San Diego Chargers.
-Against the Chargers, Heyward-Bey made 2 catches for 24 yards, both of which came on the Steelers' game-winning drive.